isiyemijoe/calculate/README.md

 Language

-This test was written in Flutter because it's what I'm most comfortable with and I'm hoping to convince you to take a look at flutter if you haven't already, I hop I succeed 😄
+This test was written in Flutter because it's what I'm most comfortable with and I'm hoping to convince you to take a look at flutter if you haven't already, I hope I succeed 😄

 Architeture